The Modern Art Movements

 Began in 1924 strangely enough by a poet named Andre Breton who focused on the unconscious, the importance of dreams, and the psyche in art form.
 Surrealism spread as a cultural, artistic, and intellectual movement.
 Its artists included self-proclaimed communists, feminists, atheists, and anarchists.
 They claimed a sense of transcendentalism and focused on a more true means of life through the unconscious.
 Their work was highly criticized by journalists, but gained a cult following that still endures today.
 One of the most intriguing and still popular movements in art.

 Salvador Dali, the Italian Giorgio de Chirico, Marcel Duchamp, Max Ernst, Joan Miro, Yves Tanguy, Rene Margritte and the Russian Marc Chagal

 Art, fathered by Wassily Kandinsky is better viewed than explained.
 Vivid colors, indiscernible shapes, and depiction of anything but natural and worldly objects are characteristic of this style.

-Constructivism (1915) and De Stijl (1917) were parallel movements which took abstraction into sculpture and architecture.
-Abstraction, or non-figurative form, is a widely used term and still a much utilized form of art.
-In modern design, abstract art is often chosen to for wall coverings by designers and art consultants.
+Constructivism (1915) and De Stijl (1917) were parallel movements that took abstraction into sculpture and architecture.
+Abstraction, or non-figurative form, is a widely used term and still a much-utilized form of art.
+In modern design, abstract art is often chosen for wall coverings by designers and art consultants.

 Andy Warhol, Jaspar Johns, Robert Rauschenberg, David Hockney, Claes Oldenburg, Roy Lichtenstein, Georg Segal, Wayne or James Rosenquis